Detailed Wetland Mapping

 Wetland in the Regional Municipal County of Memphrémagog, Québec – © Ducks Unlimited Canada

 To conserve wetlands, the first information needed is the knowledge of where these high-priority habitats are located within the Province.
 Over the last two decades, Ducks Unlimited Canada, in collaboration with other Joint Venture partners, have set out to map the Province’s southern wetlands.
 Together, they have undertaken to identify and develop detailed maps of all wetlands greater than 0.5 hectares in the inhabited regions of Southern Québec.
 Each wetland is precisely delineated, classified and examined to identify any anthropogenic disturbance.
 The objective is to provide a precise data source so that land-use planners can make informed decisions.
-Detailed maps and database are available on the Données Québec open data portal.
-Since 2017, these geomatic tools have become increasingly useful since the Act respecting the conservation of wetlands and bodies of water requires all county municipalities to adopt a regional wetlands and water bodies plan by June 16 2022.
+Detailed maps and databases are available on the Données Québec open data portal.
+Since 2017, these geomatic tools have become increasingly useful because according to the Act, the conservation of wetlands and bodies of water requires all county municipalities to adopt a regional wetlands and water bodies plan by June 16 2022.

 Conservation of the Lake Saint-Pierre region